Jabber Identifier

 - nodeprep-prohibit

-These preperations map characters and disallow character categories according to RFC 3454.
+These preparations map characters and disallow character categories according to RFC 3454.